A Detector-oblivious Multi-arm Network for Keypoint Matching: Introduction

 \section{Introduction}

-Finding point correspondence is a fundamental problem in Computer Vision and has many important applications in visual Simultaneous Localization and Mapping (SLAM), Structure-from-Motion (SfM), and so on.
-Such correspondence is often solved through matching local features under certain geometric constraints (e.g., mutual nearest and ratio tests).
-Specifically, matching algorithms calculate similarities between a keypoint of an image and \emph{all} the keypoints on another image.
+\IEEEPARstart{F}{inding} keypoint correspondences is a fundamental computer vision problem.
+Keypoint correspondences are often solved through matching local features under certain geometric constraints (e.g., mutual nearest and ratio tests).
+Matching algorithms calculate similarities between the keypoint of an image and \emph{all} keypoints on another image.

-In this work, our main idea is to mimic the human's visual system.
-We expect the matching network to be aware of region-level information after communicating cross images.
-To this end, we propose to compute keypoint matching combine with solving two auxiliary tasks, with which region overlap and regional-level correspondence would have been estimated.
-Specifically, as the network estimates a feature for each keypoint, we expect this feature could contain the overlap region and depth region information of the keypoint.
-Fig.~\ref{fig:teaser} illustrates this idea, whose difference from the current state-of-the-art matching approach (e.g., SuperGlue~\cite{sarlin20superglue} is demonstrated).
+In this work, we expect the matching network to be aware of region-level information after communicating cross images.
+We propose keypoint matching combined with solving two auxiliary tasks, through which regional-level correspondence \xuelun{can be} estimated.
+Specifically, \xuelun{when} the network estimates a feature for each keypoint, we expect \xuelun{that} this feature could contain an overlap region and depth region information \xuelun{related to} the keypoint.
+Fig.~\ref{fig:Teaser} \xuelun{shows} the reliable correspondences produced by our method \xuelun{and} designed \xuelun{using} the abovementioned idea, \xuelun{showing that this method is more effective} than a current state-of-the-art matching approach (SuperGlue~\cite{GLUE2020}).